Start Free Trial Book a Demo

 Technical Notes

-If you’re going to seriously consider setting up a totally new database for your business, you should have a foundational idea about what’s actually involved in the technical process.
+If you’re going to seriously consider setting up a totally new database for your business, you should have a foundational idea about what’s involved in the technical process.

 Knowledge bases are often stored as a series of plain text files with the proper markdown to display nicely in a web browser or other viewer.
 However you view it, it’s no more complex than a wiki with links to lots of other articles and multimedia as necessary.
 Servers are powered by PHP, MySQL, and Apache.

-This means you’ll have to have a dedicated server, usually running Windows or Linux and with the proper software packages already installed.
+This means you’ll have to have a dedicated server, usually running Windows or Linux, and with the proper software packages already installed.

 Getting a self-hosted test installation running on Windows from scratch takes about thirty minutes of technical setup, including getting all the packages online for your server installation.
 If you’ve never done it before, add some more time to get used to arranging the MySQL permissions.